COMPANION TO CANTO XLV

 cramoisi – Fr. “crimson.”
 Pound refers to “velours cramoisi” (“crimson velvet”) that he first suggested in canto XX ll.217-8: “Cramoisi and diaspre/ slashed white into velvet.”
 Renaissance painters often indicated the beauty, wealth and status of their sitters by painting the details of high fashion, such as the handmade embroideries on crimson velvet.
 The colour itself was a Venetian specialty and marketed throughout Europe.

 Memling – Hans Memling (1433-1495), German painter who lived in Bruges and painted in the Flemish style of Jan van Eyck and Rogier van der Weyden.
 Memling had rich Italian patrons in Bruges, notably Tomasso Portinari, the director of the Medici Bank in the city.
 Portinari’s patronage decisions bore all the indications that he wanted to buy his way into paradise.
 He must have intuited that he needed special dispensation because his unwise financial decisions caused the ruin of the Medici branch in Bruges.
 However, it was not Portinari’s money that offered Memling the opportunity to paint emeralds and devise unusual variations of green, but the local Hospital of Saint John, for which Memling painted an altarpiece.
 The work, painted in 1473-79, made his reputation, both in Bruges and internationally.
+(See it at the top of the References page to this canto).
 The tradition of painting in oils gave Flemish painters better support for precision, luminosity and detail than the use of tempera (pigment dissolved in egg yolk) that was practiced in Italy.
-Memling was a contemporary of Agostino, Pietro Lombardo, Botticelli and Ambrogio de Predis: his technical virtuosity and special painterly motifs influenced Italian artists like Raphael, Botticelli and Leonardo (Lane 199-213).
+Memling was a contemporary of Agostino di Duccio, Pietro Lombardo, Sandro Botticelli and Ambrogio de Predis: his technical virtuosity and special painterly motifs influenced Italian artists like Raphael, Botticelli and Leonardo (Lane 199-213).

 - Brought palsy to bed – Pound explained to Carlo Izzo: “‘Brought palsy to bed.’
 I.e., palsied old man.
 Shakespeare’s language is so resilient.”
 See SL 304 and letter to Izzo in Calendar.